Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

 - Travel Blog Success

 It was an exciting time.
 A typical day in Medellin involved working in the morning, going to the gym, eating a home-cooked lunch from my Colombian roommate, exploring the city or working again in the afternoon, and going out on a date or with friends at night.

-When I wasn't in Colombia, I was either visiting family in the U.S. or exploring new countries.
+When I wasn't in Colombia, I visited family in the US or explored new countries.

 Backpacking South America

 In mid-2011, I began a year-long trip around South America.
 I spent my first two months in Ecuador before crossing into northern Peru and working my way down to Lima.
 I liked Lima and used it as a base.

 In March 2012, I flew from Lima to Buenos Aires for an exciting two-week tour of Patagonia with G Adventures, which I wrote about on their blog and mine.